AshGw/ts-roids/README.md

 Decorators like ``@Final`` provide a limited way to emulate final behavior, these are merely band-aids for now, until TS officially supports a true final modifier.

-You can also seal an object.
+You can also seal an object btw.
 ```ts
 @Sealed
 class Person {